 - a note on how all indicated competition concerns will be eliminated;

-- if applicable, the steps required to divest a part of the undertaking and the timeline for such;
+- if applicable, the steps required to divest a part of the undertaking and the timeline for this;

 - a non-confidential version of the proposal; and

 Nevertheless, there are some differences between the procedures in the two phases.
 First, in the notification phase the remedy proposal should be handed in a week before the deadline of the ACM decision, whereas this is three weeks in the licence phase.
 In addition, whereas a concentration cleared under conditions in the notification phase may not be completed until the remedy is effectuated – effectively creating a 'fix it first' obligation, this limitation does not apply to remedies accepted in the licence phase.
 In both cases, however, effectuation of the remedies must be within the time frame stipulated in the proposal.
 If the parties fail to meet this deadline, the concentration will require a licence (remedies in the notification phase) or the concentration will be deemed to have been completed without a licence (remedies in the licence phase).
 In general, any failure to comply with remedies once the concentration has been completed is punishable by heavy fines.38

 Fines for late notification